sammyshakes/optimum/README.md

 # OptimumAI Smart Contracts

-This repository contains the smart contracts for the OptimumAI ERC20 token and the MultiSend feature, both written in Solidity.
+This repository contains the smart contracts for OptimumAI written in Solidity.

 ## OptimumAI ERC20 Token